gpaumier/gp2/src/pages/scitech/2004 CEA biochips.rst

 .. |SLD| replace:: :abbr:`SLD (Scattering Length Density)` (× 10\ :superscript:`−6` Å\ :superscript:`−2`)
 .. |BSA| replace:: :abbr:`BSA (Bovine serum albumin: blocking protein)`

+.. class:: expert

+   Confirming the presence of the mixed layer of antigens and blocking protein would require deuterating one of those two substances, meaning replacing hydrogen by its heavier isotope, deuterium, to vary their contrast.
+To avoid the possible denaturation of antibodies, preparing buffers using D\ :subscript:`2`\ O and silicon-matched water would provide contrast while preserving a physiological environment adapted to biological molecules.
+Although I wasn't able to conduct these follow-up experiments before the end of my contract, I still felt privileged to have been able to glimpse into this entirely different field of physics.

 Vapor-phase silanization for proteomics